light-and-motion/data_processing/README.md

 # Data Processing
 The purpose of this project is to develop an automated processing program that will streamline data formatting of routinely conducted experiments.
-The software will take in a lumensphere, multimeter, or serial CSV file and output an Excel, JPEG, PDF, and/or text file of the processed results.
-The Excel file will hold a spreadsheet and chart of the processed results.
-The JPEG file will consist of a chart made in matplotlib.
-The PDF will hold the table and the matplotlib chart.
-The text file will hold the table.
+The software will take in a CSV file and output an Excel, JPEG, PDF, and/or text file of the processed results.
+The Excel file will contain a spreadsheet and chart, the JPEG file will contain a matplotlib chart, the PDF will contain the table and the matplotlib chart, and the text file will contain the table.

-## Running
+## Getting Started

+### Prerequisites

+Dependencies: `numpy`, `pandas`, `matplotlib`

-User will need a CSV file and a configuration file.
-The configuration file should be an Excel file and contain two worksheets.
-There are no restrictions on the names of the sheets.
+User will also need an Excel configuration file, which should contain two worksheets.
+The two sheets can be named anything.

+### Running
-To run the program, run main.exe.
+To run the program, run `main.exe`.
 The program will continue to repeat as long as the user enters 'Y' or 'y' when prompted if they want to process another file.

 ## Background
 'Sheet 1' of the configuration file gives the ‘Mapped Settings’ of the program.
 The columns should be titled: